Office Holdings

 Office Holdings is a fashion retailer owned by the South African company, Truworths.
-It operates the "Office" chain of footwear standalone stores in the UK, Ireland and Germany, along with concessions in Las Vegas, New York City, and Chicago, US.
+It operates the "Office" chain of footwear standalone stores in the UK & Ireland.
 Office Holdings also owns Offspring; a casual shoe and trainer retailer in the UK.

 History

 The company's first store opened in 1981 under the name "Office London" with a concession inside the "Hyper Hyper" store on Kensington High Street.
 The name came from the fact that their merchandise was originally displayed on old office furniture.
 The first standalone Office store opened on Kings Road, London in 1984.
 By 2014, the company had 105 standalone stores across the UK and circa 50 concessions.

 In 1996 Office launched the Offspring brand, a fashion sports footwear concept.
 Poste, an upmarket men's boutique, was launched in 2000; it is styled after a typical gentleman's club.
 This was followed by Poste Mistress in 2001, a ladies' footwear boutique selling labels such as Vivien Westwood and Dries van Noten.

 In 2015 Office was warned by the Information Commissioner's Office to improve its data security practices, after the personal details of more than a million customers, including passwords, were found to be stored in an insecure, unencrypted database outside of the company's core systems.
 Remedial measures included enforcing a revised data retention policy to ensure that data is only kept as long as necessary.